Vacsel/sakura-esx/README.md

 database table.
 For example, vault `3` is the Police Department locker used to store duty equipment.
 Player item amounts are saved to the `user_offduty_items` table so they can be restored correctly when going back on duty.
+The off duty job name is specified in `config.lua` for each duty.
+For example, police officers become `offpolice` when leaving duty.
+Their current grade is saved and restored when they return on duty so they keep the same rank.